SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 3. Note that you have access to four resource groups – **ODL_azure-security-xxxxx-01** - to - **ODL_azure-security-xxxxx-04**.
 Resource group **ODL_azure-security-xxxxx-01 has the pre-deployed environment.
 Users need to deploy other resources in other RGs during the lab.

-4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as **LABVM** Virtual Machine,         Vnet etc
+4. Navigate to the resource group **ODL_azure-security-xxxxx-01** and view the already existing resources such as **LABVM** Virtual Machine, Vnet etc.

 5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
-   Now check if exercise files for the hands-on lab are already downloaded in C:\HOL
+   Now check if exercise files for the hands-on lab are already downloaded in **C:\HOL**